|Nutrition Facts (per serving)|

 Mix in the cooked beef, and cook a few minutes until heated through.

-Serve the stroganoff over hot cooked egg noodles, garnish with chopped parsley if desired.
+Serve the stroganoff over hot cooked egg noodles and garnish with chopped parsley if desired.
 Enjoy.

 - Cook, without stirring, until the mushrooms are golden brown with a slight crust on the bottom.
 Turn, and cook a few minutes on the other side (the second side won't take as long).